 9. NAMOTEK Self-Warming Cat Bed Mat

-- Reflective heat layer provides warmth without cords or power
+- Reflective self-warming film provides natural warmth without cords

-- Lightweight and portable for easy placement in different locations
+- Lightweight and portable for travel or changing locations

 - Simple and effective